-The witch’s eyebrows rose until they nearly reached her gray curls.
+The witch’s eyebrows rose until they nearly reached her grey curls.
 She smiled.
 “I thought the swelling abated rather quickly.
 I assumed less of the leaf had touched your face than it appeared.”

-Tildy had so many thoughts, she wasn’t really listening.
-“It seemed.”
-She paused searching for the perfect word.
-Not finding one, she simply said, “It seemed stronger today than it has before.
-Do you think this is related to Healing Day?”
+Tildy had so many thoughts, she wasn’t listening.
+“It felt,” she paused searching for the perfect word.
+Not finding one, she simply said, “It felt different today than it has before.
+Perhaps I’m learning to control my abilities better?”

 “No!”
 Tildy laughed with her, but had one more thing to say.
 “I mean, it would be rather useful, don’t you think?
 To reduce the swelling like that?”
 And eliminate the need for the smudge, she thought.